junxit/us-congress-bills-110/bill.md

     - **(B)** died as a direct result of a specified terrorist activity; and
   - **(3)** was deemed to be a beneficiary of, and by, the September 11th Victim Compensation Fund of 2001 (42 U.S.C.
 40101).
 - **(c)** *Stay of removal; work authorization*
-  - **(1)** *In general* The Secretary of Homeland Security shall provide by regulation for an alien subject to a final order of removal to seek a stay of such order based on the filing of an application under subsection (a).
+  - **(1)** *In general* The Secretary of Homeland Security and the Attorney General shall provide by regulation for an alien subject to a final order of removal to seek a stay of such order based on the filing of an application under subsection (a).
   - **(2)** *During certain proceedings* Notwithstanding any provision of the Immigration and Nationality Act (8 U.S.C.
-1101 et seq.), the Secretary of Homeland Security shall not order any alien to be removed from the United States, if the alien is in removal proceedings under any provision of such Act and has applied for adjustment of status under subsection (a), except where the Secretary has rendered a final administrative determination to deny the application.
+1101 et seq.), the Attorney General shall not order any alien to be removed from the United States, if the alien is in removal proceedings under any provision of such Act and has applied for adjustment of status under subsection (a), except where the Secretary has rendered a final administrative determination to deny the application.
   - **(3)** *Work authorization* The Secretary of Homeland Security shall authorize an alien who has applied for adjustment of status under subsection (a) to engage in employment in the United States during the pendency of such application.
 - **(d)** *Availability of administrative review* The Secretary of Homeland Security shall provide to applicants for adjustment of status under subsection (a) the same right to, and procedures for, administrative review as are provided to—
   - **(1)** applicants for adjustment of status under section 245 of the Immigration and Nationality Act; or